 A business valuation typically involves assessing the businesses assets and liabilities, appreciation and fair market value.
 This is not something an untrained person or even an inexperienced attorney should attempt.
 Determining the value of a business, whether marital or separate, is a complex issue that requires the experience and acumen of an experienced attorney.

-Over 50 Years Of Complex Divorce Experience
+Over A Decade Of Complex Divorce Experience